 NuGet manages several local caches to avoid downloading packages that are already on the computer, and to provide offline support.
 NuGet 2.8+ automatically falls back to the cache when installing or reinstalling packages without a network connection.

 Cache locations are available using the locals command:

 nuget locals all -list

 Typical output is as follows:

-If you encounter package installation problems or otherwise want to ensure that you're installing packages from the remote gallery, use the
+If you encounter package installation problems or otherwise want to ensure that you're installing packages from a remote gallery, use the

-nuget locals http-cache -clear #Clear the 3.x cache nuget locals packages-cache -clear #Clear the 2.x cache nuget locals global-packages -clear #Clear the global cache nuget locals temp -clear #Clear the temporary cache nuget locals all -clear #Clears all caches
+nuget locals http-cache -clear #Clear the 3.x+ cache nuget locals packages-cache -clear #Clear the 2.x cache nuget locals global-packages -clear #Clear the global packages folder nuget locals temp -clear #Clear the temporary cache nuget locals all -clear #Clear all caches

 Note that managing the cache is presently supported only from the NuGet command line, and not within Visual Studio or through the Package Manager Console.
 Also, managing the 2.x cache is not supported in NuGet 3.6 and later.